 AppGyver Overview

-Cortex UICORTEX is built using SAP AppGyver: a low-code web (and mobile) application building tool which offers pre-built components and the ability to create your own component templates.
+The CORTEX Interaction Portal is built using SAP AppGyver: a low-code web (and mobile) application building tool which offers pre-built components and the ability to create your own component templates.
 Also included is integrated logic to issue API requests, navigate pages, show data, and many more options.

 AppGyver is offered in several different pricing tiers.
 At the time of writing the Community Edition includes all the core functionality required.